Moxirboy/ProdCheck/README.md

 5. **Backend API**: A Golang-based API for managing product data, scraping instructions, and integrating third-party services.
 6. **Authorization**: Casbin is used for role-based access control (RBAC).
 It manages user permissions by enforcing policies defined for different user roles, ensuring that only authorized users can access or modify specific system features.
 7. **Authentication**: Firebase Authentication manages user accounts and session handling, integrating seamlessly with Casbin for secure access control.
+7. **Storage**: Firebase firestore it will hold violation SS.
+And can expose it publicly.

 ### Authorization Workflow (Casbin)

 1. **User Roles**: Define different roles such as Admin, Manager, and Viewer within Casbin.